familyld/DeepCF/README.md

 If the code helps you in your research, please also cite:

 @misc{deepcf2019,
-  author =       {Deng, Zhi-Hong and Huang, Ling and Wang, Chang-Dong and Lai, Jian-Huang and Yu, Philip Sn}, title =        {DeepCF}, howpublished = {\url{https://github.com/familyld/DeepCF}}, year =         {2019}
+  author =       {Deng, Zhi-Hong and Huang, Ling and Wang, Chang-Dong and Lai, Jian-Huang and Yu, Philip S}, title =        {DeepCF}, howpublished = {\url{https://github.com/familyld/DeepCF}}, year =         {2019}